jma26/BobaTapGo/README.md

 ## General Info
-In the recent days after Bay Area, California was issued the 'shelter-in-place' order, a lot of independently owned tea shops are struggling to stay afloat.
-Further more, a good percentage of them do not have a reliable online ordering system.
+In the recent days after Bay Area, California was issued the 'shelter-in-place' order, a lot of independently owned tea shops are struggling to stay afloat and do not have a reliable online ordering system.
 For the love of boba, I want this project to be free as much as possible to my clients affected by Covid-19.
 Take care everybody!

 ## Concept
 * Ability to create online store